 On completion of this course, you will have gained the knowledge, skills and tools you need to manage a rehabilitation and return-to-work program and to work within a community rehabilitation environment.

-Manage rehabilitation or return to work programs
+Unit 1 - Coordinate rehabilitation and return to work programs

-Design a rehabilitation / return to work program
+Design a return to work program

-Establishing return to work program
+Modify return to work programs

 Unit 2 - Work within a community rehabilitation environment